 Tragic backstories have become cliche, but that doesn’t mean sadness should be avoided.
-Even if our own histories are not as dramatic as our MC’s, we’ve all learned painful lessons from our mistakes.
+Even if our own histories are not as dramatic as our protagonist’s, we’ve all learned painful lessons from our mistakes.
 Characters are reflections of real life.
 As such, they must have struggles and wounds too.

 Now that a tragic backstory has become expected, how do we make it meaningful?
 Hardships impact and change us, and the same should be true of our characters.
-We must link our MC’s issues to character, arc, theme, and plot so readers can empathize with her.
+We must link our protagonist’s issues to character, arc, theme, and plot so readers can empathize with her.

 Tying Backstory to Character